FatimaZulfiqarAli-123/FatimaZulfiqarAli-123/README.md

 ##  About Me

-> *AI and NLP researcher with a strong interest in Arabic NLP, multilingual language technologies, large language models, responsible AI, and research-driven machine learning.*
+> *AI and NLP enthusiast with a strong interest in Arabic NLP, multilingual language technologies, large language models, responsible AI, and research-driven machine learning.*

 - 🤖 Passionate about **Artificial Intelligence and Natural Language Processing**
 - 🧠 Interested in **Large Language Models, Multilingual NLP, and Responsible AI**